lindalcastillo2779-web/tulip-link-cna-academy/README.md

-# CNA & TULIP-Link - Texas CNA Academy
+# CNA & TULIP Texas CNA Academy

 A free, mobile-friendly web application for the Texas healthcare community.